meain/vim-colorswitch/README.md

 color and replace the value in the line.

 You could maybe create a remap like:

 ```

 nnoremap <leader>c :exec ColorSwap()<CR>
 ```

+### FAQ

+#### My colors seems to change a bit when I cycle back to hex

+Yeah, that mostly happens due to precision issue, but I won't be a big change.
+The precision level is now set to 2.
+If not set you might get values like `rgb(22.3434398734, 54.234234324, 2)` and I  am guessing nobody wants that.